mathworks/matlab-azure-devops-extension/overview.md

 `release`   | <p>(Optional) MATLAB release to install.
 You can specify R2021a or a later release.
 By default, the value of `release` is `latest`, which corresponds to the latest release of MATLAB.</p><p><ul><li>To install the latest update of a release, specify only the release name, for example, `R2024a`.</li><li>To install a specific update release, specify the release name with an update number suffix, for example, `R2024aU4`.</li><li>To install a release without updates, specify the release name with an update 0 or general release suffix, for example, `R2024aU0` or `R2024aGR`.</li></ul></p><p>**Example**: `release: R2024a`<br/>**Example**: `release: latest`<br/>**Example**: `release: R2024aU4`</p>
 `products`  | <p>(Optional) Products to install in addition to MATLAB, specified as a list of product names separated by spaces.
 You can specify `products` to install most MathWorks products and support packages.
 The task uses [MATLAB Package Manager](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md) (`mpm`) to install products.</p><p>For a list of supported products, open the input file for your preferred release from the [`mpm-input-files`](https://github.com/mathworks-ref-arch/matlab-dockerfile/tree/main/mpm-input-files) folder on GitHub&reg;.
 Specify products using the format shown in the input file, excluding the `#product.` prefix.
 For example, to install Deep Learning Toolbox&trade; in addition to MATLAB, specify `products: Deep_Learning_Toolbox`.</p><p>For an example of how to use the `products` input, see [Run Tests in Parallel](#run-tests-in-parallel).</p><p>**Example**: `products: Simulink`<br/>**Example:** `products: Simulink Deep_Learning_Toolbox`</p>

-#### Licensing
-Product licensing for your pipeline depends on your project visibility as well as the type of products to install:

-- Public project — If your pipeline does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then the extension automatically licenses any products that you install.
-If your pipeline includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
-- Private project — The extension does not automatically license any products for you.
-You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

-To use a MATLAB batch licensing token, first set it as a [secret variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
-Then, map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in your YAML pipeline.
-For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

->**Note:** The **Install MATLAB** task automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
-To use a MATLAB batch licensing token in a pipeline that does not use this task, you must first download the executable and add it to the system path.

 #### Required Software on Self-Hosted Agents
 Before using the **Install MATLAB** task to install MATLAB and other MathWorks products on a self-hosted UNIX agent, verify that the required software is installed on your agent.